nxrighthere/UnrealCLR/MANUAL.md

 Assemblies that no longer referenced and unused in the project will persist in `%Project%/Managed` folder.
 Consider maintaining this folder through IDE or automation scripts.

 Enter the [play mode](https://docs.unrealengine.com/en-US/Engine/UI/LevelEditor/InEditorTesting/index.html) to execute managed code.
+Stop the play mode to unload assemblies from memory for further recompilation.

 #### Blueprint functions